sebolivera/react-game-of-life/README.md

 # How to play

 You don't, that's the point.
+Just messa round with the bottom panel.
+You can birth/kill cells by clicking them.